Apple investors pay more for downside bets

-March 21 The steady slide in longtime market darling Apple Inc has brought in options investors willing to pay more for bearish bets than at any time in the last four years.
+The steady slide in longtime market darling Apple Inc (AAPL.O) has brought in options investors willing to pay more for bearish bets than at any time in the last four years.

 The stock's weakness suggests a shift in how the stock market views the maker of the iPad and the iPhone.
 That also seems to be evident in the options market, where the value of Apple puts when compared with the value of its calls has reached multi-year highs even while open interest has declined.